 Applying Psychology to APIs: the Best of API Hierarchies of Needs

 Abraham Maslow’s hierarchy of needs has inspired specialists in various fields to apply the idea to their area of expertise.
 Web development is no exception.
-In this blog post, we are going to give a look to the best of what we found.
+In this blog post, we are going to give a look at the best of what we found.

 The first to apply the theory to APIs was Mehdi Medjaoui.
 He built his Developers’ API pyramid of needs on top of what developers expect from an API supplier.
 Mehdi explained that one would automatically get downgraded to the level L-1 if they happen not to respect a condition from a lower level L. He also did a great job analyzing each suggested layer and providing the right questions to help API providers get a deeper understanding of what is expected by API consumers.